fdivitto/FabGL/README.md

 Except for double buffering or when explicitly disabled, all drawings are performed on vertical retracing, so no flickering is visible.
 If the queue of primitives to draw is not processed before the vertical retracing ends, then it is interrupted and continued at next retracing.

+There is a graphical user interface (GUI) with overlapping windows and mouse handling and a lot of widgets (buttons, editboxes, checkboxes, comboboxes, listboxes, etc..).

+Finally, there is a sound engine, with multiple channels mixed to a mono output.
+Each channel can generate sine waveforms, square, etc... or custom sampled data.

 ### Space Invaders Example (click for video):